epsil/epsil.github.io/gll/index.md

 The continuation will be invoked twice, once for the first parser and once for the second.
 If the first parser succeeds and the second fails, then the continuation will first receive a successful result, and then a failing result.

 We have now rewritten our parsers to continuation-passing style.
 In itself, this doesn't solve the problems we had with recursive grammars, but it sets the stage for the solution.
-Observe that while the `alt`{.scheme} combinator produces two results, it doesn't pass them at the same time.
+Observe that while the `alt` combinator produces two results, it doesn't pass them at the same time.
 The execution is more fine-grained: the combinator creates a separate *branch* for the calculation of each result.

 In other words, there is a kind of concurrency here (even if the current implementation is sequential).
 The key insight is that in a recursive grammar, one branch may depend on another: the recursive branch cannot continue before the base branch has produced a result.
 Is there a way we can make the branches cooperate, regardless of their order of execution?